Looking for cheap, good and Halal food in Orchard Road? You can get a full meal under $10 at these awesome local eateries!

 Image credit: Sakura Cafe

-Sakura cafe is a multicultural or International cafe.
+Sakura Cafe Hatagaya is especially known for its multicultural offerings, blending flavours from around the world.
 Their menu includes a hodgepodge of South American, Dutch and even Moroccan dishes.
 The best part?
-It is open all day everyday!
+It is open all day, every day!

 Address: 1-32-3, Hatagaya, Shibuya City, Tokyo